garrandall/popular-music-data/tracks/lay-away-the-isley-brothers.md

 (In the layaway)
 Yeah, hey, in the layaway
 (In the layaway)
-Ooh, coming back to get it
+Oh, coming back to get it